gzahn/CO2_Sponge_Fungi/README.md

-# CO2_Sponge_Fungi
+# CO2_Sponge_Microbiomes

 Collaboration with Valerio Mazzella and Laura Núnez Pons

-Fungal ITS1 sequences were obtained from 4 marine sponge species:
+Fungal ITS1 and bacterial 16S seqeuences were obtained from 4 marine sponge species:
   - *Petrosia ficiformis*
   - *Chondrosia reniformis*
   - *Chondrilla nucula*